Blog · Windows

 Energy Efficient Windows Benefits: Sealing Leaks for Savings and Comfort

-Upgrading to modern, airtight models eliminates leaks while delivering broader perks.
-ENERGY STAR-certified options can slash heat loss by 20%, translating to 7-12% annual bill reductions – or $200-600 for a typical Montreal household.
-These feature multi-chamber frames and tight seals that block drafts, maintaining even warmth without over-relying on heating.
+ENERGY STAR-certified options can slash heat loss by 20%, translating to 7–12% annual bill reductions – or $200–$600 for a typical Montreal household.
+These windows feature multi-chamber frames and tight seals that block drafts, maintaining even warmth without over-relying on heating.

 • Lower costs: Qualify for Quebec’s Rénoclimat rebate at $150 per rough opening in 2026.